sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 .. mchoice:: q1_2_2
     :practice: T

     Consider the following code segment.
+Keep in mind ``//`` indicates a comment and the rest of the line is ignored.

     .. code-block:: java